About Rye Art Study

 Dody was, and is, beloved by artists and all who knew her; it is because of her that the group continues to attract quality speakers.
 She is still fondly mentioned in conversations at meetings and will always be one of the Seacoast major patrons of the arts.

 Rye Art Study is currently welcoming new members!
-If a person is considering joining, he or she is welcome to attend one of our monthly meetings to become familiar with the group.
+If a person is considering joining they are always welcome to attend one of our monthly meetings to become familiar with the group.

 Rye Art Study meets the third Monday during September through May and meets on the second Monday in November and December.
+Always check the website for meeting details.
 Meetings are held at the Rye Congregational Church, 580 Washington Road, Rye, NH, from 9:30 to 11:30 AM.
-Please refer to the 2021-2022 schedule for specifics.
+Please refer to the 2022-2023 schedule for specifics.